 What are the military’s demographics?

-In 2022, Military OneSource — a DoD website providing resources on active-duty, National Guard, and Reserve service members — released an annual report on the US military outlining the demographics of each service branch by race, ethnicity, gender, and age, among other factors.
+In December of 2024, Military OneSource — a DoD military website providing resources on active-duty, National Guard, and Reserve service members — released an annual report on the US military outlining the demographics of each service branch by race, ethnicity, gender, and age, among other factors.

-In the Army, 21% of the soldiers are Black or African American, totaling 97,482 troops.
-This percentage is 50% higher than their 14% representation in the US population, showing they have a more substantial presence in the Army.
+In the Army, 21% of the soldiers are Black or African American, totaling 95,149 troops.

 The Space Force was the only branch with a higher proportion of Asian Americans than the US population.

-The Marine Corps stands out as the only branch with a higher percentage of Hispanic or Latino members compared to the US population.
+The Marine Corps stands out as the branch with the highest percentage of Hispanic or Latino members compared to the US population.
 The other branches have slightly lower proportions of Hispanic or Latino service members, ranging from 1-5% below the national average.

 How many women are in the military?